China-Pacific relations: Marshall Islands

 The Marshall Islands recognise the Republic of China, and is one of the few countries to maintain an embassy in Taipei.
 The magazine Islands Business reported that President Litokwa Tomeing, elected in January 2008, might break off his country's diplomatic relations with Taiwan, and turn instead to the PRC.
 However, in office Tomeing expressed continued support for ties with Taiwan and met with the Vice President of the ROC, Annette Lu, when she visited the Marshall Islands on 29 January 2008.

 In September 2022, two Chinese nationals were charged in U.S. federal court "in connection with a scheme to bribe elected officials of the Republic of the Marshall Islands (RMI) in exchange for passing certain legislation."
-They alleged attempt to establish a mini-state on the Marshall Islands.
+They were alleged to have attempted to establish a mini-state on the Marshall Islands.

 Federated States of Micronesia

 The Federated States of Micronesia recognise the People's Republic of China.
 In 2007, the FSM opened an embassy in Beijing.